run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

-title: Mobile CITSmart SM (Android) application manual
+title: Mobile CITSmart Experience (Android) application manual
 Description: is intended to provide guidance for installing, configuring, and using the CITSmart Enterprise (Android mobile from Play Store) application.
-#Mobile CITSmart SM (Android) application manual
+#Mobile CITSmart Experience (Android) application manual

-This document is intended to provide guidance for installing, configuring, and using the CITSmart SM application.
+This document is intended to provide guidance for installing, configuring, and using the CITSmart Experience application.

-The CITSmart SM offers several features, including:
+The CITSmart Experience offers several features, including:

 1. Facility in service and have a direction of where the request is located;